BrokenSource/BrokenSource/Readme.md

 - **Help needed**: Package managers for Linux and MacOS are welcome, you'll be credited ❤️

 <sub><i><b>Warning for Windows:</b> Our binaries are 100% safe - you can read the source code - but are likely to be flagged dangerous by Windows Smart Screen, mistaken as a malware by your antivirus or blocked by Windows Defender, given enough people downloading and executing them.
 Code signing is expensive and we 1.
 Don't have a budget for it; 2.
-Are completelty Open Source, no shady between the lines stuff</i></sub>
+Are completely Open Source, no shady between the lines stuff</i></sub>

 <br>

-Our **release binaries** follows the **naming convention** below:
+Our **release binaries** follow the **naming convention** below:

 - `$project_name-$operating_system-$cpu_architecture-$version.$extension`